 But, we’re also talking pepper (hot and sweet), okra, and eggplant to name a few.

 Make sure you have room in your indoor growing area for these plants, which can grow quite large before they are ready for transplant.

 Cold crops are the ones that can be transplanted or direct seeds as soon as the soil temperature reaches 50 degrees.
-They will need some frost protection, but can tolerate, of not benefit from being exposed to a late spring frost.
+They will need some frost protection but can tolerate, if not benefit from being exposed to a late spring frost.

 I’ll admit my bias!
 These are my favorites in the kitchen garden.
 The list includes: arugula, kale, spinach, broccoli, cabbage, and some lettuces.
-This is just a few.
 You can see the full list in my own planting schedule.

 Sourcing Your Seeds

-When it comes to good at the beginning, seeds are right there!
+When it comes to good at the beginning, seeds are right where its at!

 The quality of our seeds can make or break your garden year.

 The first thing to do is inventory your current seed collection and discard old seed.